-Located in the centre of town, the Spanish-Arabic mansion Casa de Zafra is an iconic building in the well-known Albaicín neighbourhood.
-Today, the house contains an excellent Interpretation Centre.
-Strolling through this Moorish district is a pleasure, with its lively ambience, tapa routes and small Asian-style shops.
-Albaicín is certainly the essence of Granada; a UNESCO World Heritage Site since 1994, it has many beautiful buildings, such as the bridges over the Darro River, the city walls, religious buildings and the historical remains of Islamic and Christian civilisations.
-The famous Granada viewpoints are hidden in the maze of narrow streets, and include the Mirador de San Nicolás and the Ermita de San Miguel, from which there are spectacular views of the whole city, including the Alhambra.
+Located right in the centre, the old Hispano-Arabic house, Casa de Zafra, is an emblematic place in the well-known neighbourhood of the Albaicín.
+Today, the house houses the renowned Interpretation Centre.
+Strolling through this Moorish quarter is a pleasure, the atmosphere is full of life and movement with tapas routes and small oriental style shops.
+The Albaicín is undoubtedly the essence of Granada, recognized as a World Heritage Site since 1994, awaits beautiful buildings such as bridges over the Darro River, the walls, religious monuments and historical remains of Islamic and Christian civilization.
+The famous viewpoints of Granada are hidden among the winding streets, from the Mirador de San Nicolas and Ermita de San Miguel there are spectacular views of the entire city, including the Alhambra.

 Average temperature: 15°